 That can make living there a bit uncomfortable and so, much of the town, including hotels, shops, bars and churches have been dug into the cliffs making them, effectively underground.
 How can you not love this?
 But, the underground aspect of Coober Pedy is only part of what makes it brilliant and perfect for lovers of unusual sights and quirky destinations.
 So let’s go exploring…

-My List of the Top Things to do in Coober Pedy.
+My List of the Top Unique Things to do in Coober Pedy.

 As I said, Coober Pedy is a good place to head if you’re an eccentric type – and Crocodile Harry definitely fitted the bill.